alta3/llm-the-alta3-way/README.md

    bash ~/llm/model/{{ model }}/test.sh
    ```

 0. Want to try again?
-This directory structure is created to make that action really easy.
-Perform the following to reset your machine:
+This directory structure is created to make that action really easy. rm the following directories to reset your machine:

+    ```
     rm -r ~/llm
     rm -r ~/llm-the-alta3-way
+    ```

 ## Models